 Collection of blood samples is part of the study.
 We will collect approximately 20 ml (one tablespoon) of blood.
 Blood tests performed include a full blood count, NT-BNP (which is a marker used for heart failure), kidney and liver functions tests.
 These are done to ensure your safety during the study.
 These samples will be analysed at The Alfred Pathology labs, and these samples will be destroyed following confirmation of the tests results (usually within 7 days).

-A separate sample will be used to analyse the level of milrinone in your blood.
-This sample will be stored in a freezer until the end of the study and sent for analysis to in Adelaide, Australia.
+A separate sample will be used to analyse the level of Milrinone in your blood.
+This sample will be stored in a freezer until the end of the study and sent for analysis to a laboratory in Adelaide, Australia.
 Once the analysis is complete the sample will be destroyed.
 The consent for the use of the stored blood sample is specific for this research only.

 11. What if new information arises during this research project?